Board of Directors

 She has since returned to visit Poland multiple times, bringing her American family and friends to meet her Polish family.
 After her summer volunteering with LE Remi put her Georgetown Computer Science and Government degrees to use working as the Director of Technology and then Senior Director of Technology.
 These positions enabled her to focus on the sustainability of the organization and make sure that the programs she loves will be around for many years to come.

-Currently, she spends her time in sunny New Mexico working for an analytical branch of the Department of the Army as an operations research analyst.
+Currently, she spends her time in sunny New Mexico working as a computer security analyst at a large national laboratory.
 When she isn’t exploring the nearby mountains or dying in the summer heat she loves photography, cooking, and getting lost in new environments.